 View of Wall and Pathway at the Temple of Jupiter Anxur

-After you buy your entrance ticket, a pathway takes you up toward the temple complex at the top of the hill.
+After you buy your entrance ticket, take the path toward the temple complex at the top of the hill.
 If you continue straight ahead, you will find a small bar (with restroom), where you can purchase snacks, coffee and other beverages.
 If you follow the marked itinerary, you will turn to the right and move toward the main temple complex.
-There are a few signs (some in good condition, others not) that provide information in Italian about the temple complex.
-The pathways are either gravel or dirt, well-maintained, and in some places there are steps made of wood or stone.
+There are a few signs (some in good condition, others not) that provide information in Italian about the temple.
+The pathways are either gravel or dirt, and in some places there are steps made of wood or stone.

-You can climb up to the viewing platform and explore the corridors under the temple's main floor.
-There are many places on and next to the main temple building where you can see up and down the Gulf of Gaeta.
+Climb up to the viewing platform and explore the corridors under the temple's main floor.
+There are many places on and next to the main temple building with great views of the Gulf of Gaeta.

-In 1894, a treasure hunter discovered part of the temple complex, and the city of Terracina paid a team of archaeologists to excavate the temple site.
-The team found the temple's substructure, the arched "building" that you can see from downtown Terracina and the Via Appia, as well as artifacts from the Temple of Jupiter Anxur and the smaller chapel dedicated to the goddess Venus.Continue to 4 of 4 below.
+In 1894, a treasure hunter discovered part of the temple complex.
+The city of Terracina paid a team of archaeologists to excavate the site.
+The team found the temple's substructure, the arched "building" that you can see from downtown Terracina and the Via Appia and artifacts from the Temple of Jupiter Anxur and the chapel dedicated to the goddess Venus.Continue to 4 of 4 below.

 04 of 04

 Arched Doorways in the Temple of Jupiter Anxur